-Questions on Grep is asked by almost all interviews for developer/QA role.
-Every one in Software field must know the Grep Usage and commands Grep is used to search in a file or multiple files for matching keyword or lines.
-Grep search for a word and return the line in the set of one or more files.
-Grep command can be input to some other command and Grep can be used in a variety of ways as follows
+Questions on Grep are asked by almost all interviews for the developer/QA role.
+Everyone in the Software field must know the Grep Usage and commands.
+Grep is used to search in a file or multiple files for matching keywords or lines.
+Grep searches for a word and return the line in the set of one or more files.
+Grep command can be input to some other command and Grep can be used in a variety of ways as follows.

 How to search for a word in a file

-$ $ grep ‘word’ cloud.txt Grep is a powerful search tool for searching words in the set of files
+$ $ grep ‘word’ cloud.txt Grep is a powerful search tool for searching words in a set of files

-Keyword ‘word’ searched in cloud.txt return the matching line which has ‘word’.
-By default grep without any options search for files if the file name is specified, and directories, not subdirectories if directory specified
+Keyword ‘word’ searched in cloud.txt returns the matching line which has ‘word’.
+By default grep without any options searches for files if the file name is specified, and directories, not subdirectories if the directory specified

 How to do case insensitive search for a word in a file.

-By default Grep command in Linux or Unix treats each case sensitive word as different.
-To do a case-insensitive search, Grep command has the option -i
+By default Grep command in Linux or Unix treats each case-sensitive word as different.
+To do a case-insensitive search, the Grep command has the option -i

 Recursive search using grep command

-By default Grep command search files in current directories, To do subdirectories, have to use -r option
+By default Grep command searches files in current directories, To do subdirectories, have to use the -r option